 After a long, cold and wet winter everything is starting to grow again.
 Getting it back in tip top shape can involve moss killing, weeding and regular mowing.

-In this post, we want to focus on what fertiliser to use to help give your green spaces that lush, healthy green look we all want.
+In this post, we will focus on what fertiliser to use to achieve a healthy green lawn.

 At The Grass People we have a range of fertilisers that all do different things and can be used at different times of the year.
 Obviously at this time of year you want a fertiliser that is best used in spring/summer.
 Below we’ve written a simple guide that should help you choose the right fertiliser.
 After all, getting that first feed at the start of spring is key and will impact on how your grass looks for the rest of the season.